-- Precise budgeting: Woodworking standards allow for optimal and precise budgeting; a client can specify a project based on the standard materials and construction methods, which brings some equivalency to the process.
-This means that a client will know the bids are consistent when evaluating their budget and will be less likely to overshoot their budget for woodwork.
-Similarly, contractors won’t be able to bill excessively.
+- Precise budgeting – the objective standards of woodworking certification allow for optimal and precise budgeting.
+Since the client can specify the project based on the materials and construction methods required, all parties can confidently budget with the same expectations in mind.
+That means that project costs are much less likely to overshoot, and general contractors won’t be able to bill excessively.

 There are many accreditation organizations for the woodworking industry.
 But the Architectural Woodworking Institute’s Quality Certification Program (AWI-QCP) is one of the original organizations to license architectural woodworking professionals.

 QCP’s team of expert inspectors works as an extension of your firm to validate your interior architectural woodworking projects.
 By ensuring your products meet AWI/ANSI standards, your firm can demonstrate its commitment to quality and compliance, and win lucrative bids.

 The AWI-QCP is endorsed by the American Subcontractors Association (ASA) and the Construction Specifications Institute (CSI).
 The certification operates on an annual cost basis, with discounted prices for AWI members.